unifiedjs/unified-diff/readme.md

 PRs welcome!

+###### Returns

+Transform ([`Transformer`][transformer]).

 ## Types

 This package is fully typed with [TypeScript][].
-There are no additional exported types.
+It exports no additional types.

 ## Compatibility

-Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+Projects maintained by the unified collective are compatible with maintained versions of Node.js.

-As of now, that is Node.js 12.20+, 14.14+, 16.0+, and 18.0+.
-Our projects sometimes work with older versions, but this is not guaranteed.
+When we cut a new major release, we drop support for unmaintained versions of Node.
+This means we try to keep the current release line, `unified-diff@^4`, compatible with Node.js 12.

 ## Contribute